Mike Vining

-Mike R. Vining (born August 12, 1950) is a retired sergeant major in the United States Army, who was one of the first members of Delta Force.
+Mike Roger Vining (born August 12, 1950) is a retired sergeant major in the United States Army, who was one of the first members of Delta Force.
 He joined the Army in 1968, and served until 1999.

 Early life

-Mike Vining was born on August 12, 1950 in Greenville, Michigan, to Roger and Arlene Vining.
+Mike Vining was born on August 12, 1950 in Greenville, Michigan, to Roger Earl (1927–2020) and Dolores Arlene Vining (née Croff, originally Rector; 1930–2003).
+Vining had an interest in serving in the military since childhood and developed a hobby of crafting small-scale explosives after ordering a manual on the subject via an ad in Popular Science.
 When he was in high school, he saw news of the Tet Offensive, which inspired him to join the military.
 He graduated from Tri-County High School in 1968 and enlisted in the United States Army the same year.

 Military career

 Vining completed the Army's explosive ordnance disposal (EOD) program before being sent to Vietnam in 1970.
 He served in the 99th Ordnance Detachment for a year before being honorably discharged.
 While in Vietnam, he was awarded the Bronze Star for "meritorious service in ground operations and EOD duties".
+After completing his tour in Vietnam, Vining left the Army and returned home to Michigan.
+He got a job at a plant that stamped out automotive body parts for Ford Motor Company and then became the lead employee on the third shift of the largest press in the plant, a 500-ton press.

 In 1973, he rejoined the Army, serving as an EOD specialist in the 63rd Ordnance Detachment at Fort Leonard Wood.
-In 1978, he was assigned to Delta Force, a newly formed unit of which he was its first EOD specialist.
+In 1978, he joined the newly formed Delta Force as the unit's first EOD specialist.
 Vining served in Delta until 1985, taking part in Operation Eagle Claw and Operation Urgent Fury.
-From 1985-1986, he was assigned to the 176th Ordnance Detachment in Alaska, before being brought back to Delta from 1986-1992, taking part in the Gulf War, Operation Uphold Democracy, and serving as an explosives expert during the 1996 Khobar Towers bombing.
-He retired from the military in January 1999.
+From 1985 to 1986, he was assigned to the 176th Ordnance Detachment in Alaska, before being brought back to Delta from 1986 to 1992, taking part in the Gulf War, Operation Uphold Democracy, and serving as a demolitions expert during the 1996 Khobar Towers bombing.
+He retired from the Army in January 1999.

 Later career

-Vining has a Bachelor of Science in sociology from the State University of New York, and he has worked as a historian for the National EOD Association and the EOD Warrior Foundation.
-He has also written articles on naval post history, for which he received the Joseph M. Hale Award for excellence in research.
-In 1991, Vining became a member of the Universal Ship Cancellation Society, and served as its director from 2007-2009.
+Vining has a Bachelor of Science in sociology from Excelsior University, and he has worked as a historian for the National EOD Association and the EOD Warrior Foundation.
+He has also written articles on naval postal history, for which he received the Joseph M. Hale Award for excellence in research.
+In 1991, Vining became a member of the Universal Ship Cancellation Society, and served as its director from 2007 to 2009.

-In 2018, he was inducted into the United States Army Ordnance Corps hall of fame.
+In 2018, he was inducted into the United States Army Ordnance Corps Hall of Fame.